 Step 5: Click Restart now and check for problems option to restart your PC and check for memory errors.

-Refer to the directions in Using Memory Diagnostics Tool in Windows 10 section of this guide (screen up to see) to know how to use the Memory Diagnostics Tool.
+Refer to the directions in Using Memory Diagnostics Tool in the Windows 10 section of this guide (screen up to see) to know how to use the Memory Diagnostics Tool.

 Method 3 of 3